thebillkidy/Blog/_posts/2018-04-15-culture-creation-part1-leadership.md

 ### L: Listener

 The last one is the most important one, influencing people is all about sharing interests and understanding what they want well - this is why it is important that you learn how to listen.
-People like to express themselves through gossip, criticism, ... so instead of challenging these expressions, it's important to listen to them.
+People like to express themselves through gossip, criticism, etc, so instead of challenging these expressions, it's important to listen to them.

 By listening, you will be able to tackle core problems, that you would never have discovered otherwise.